 “Oh!
 Is that it?
 You thought you’d get to screw me tonight?
 Was that the plan all along?
-Get your date drunk, take her for one of your “fun-long drives” and fuck her?
+Get your date drunk, take her for one of your “fun-long drives” and get some casual sex?
 Is that what you usually do?” her voice, I’m sure, is heard across the street, despite the traffic and all the honking.

 “I see you’ve completely misunderstood me.
 I know things didn’t go very well back there, but it’s not how you think.
 Please let me make it up to you,” I say.

-Of course it’s exactly how she thinks.
-Of course, that’s what is on my mind.
-Of course I wanted her to get drunk, come for the drive, and let me screw her.
+Of course, it’s exactly how she thinks.
+That’s what is on my mind.
+It is true, I wanted her to get drunk, come for the drive, and let me screw her.
 But of course, those are not the kind of things you’d tell someone, right?
 Especially a woman.
 Particularly on a first date.
-More so when this is your first meeting.

 “Not tonight.
 Tonight is over.”
 She is firm.